 Transalpina (DN67C) is the highest road in Romania.
 It’s one of the famous Romanian high altitude roads.
-With a length of 146 km, it goes trough the Carpathian Mountains, reaching a maximum altitude of 2.145m (7,037ft) above sea level in Pasul Urdele.
+With a length of 146 km, it goes trough the Carpathian Mountains, topping out at 2.145m (7,037ft) above sea level in Pasul Urdele.
 In 2009 it was completely paved.
-A quick glance at the map at its sheer drops and serpentine twists and turns, confirms that this is no hype.

-This asphalted road is difficult and it’s a nightmare in the wet or dark (or both).
+This asphalted road is not easy.
 A person going to the Transalpina basically has two main choices in how they would like to see the road.
 If they are coming from the north, the best option is to stay in the city of Sibiu the night before and make it a full day drive, finishing in Ranca, Baile Olanesti, or Targu Jiu.
 The other option is to come up from the south and stay one night in the Ranca resort area before beginning the journey.
 Located already in the mountains, starting in Ranca and continuing north may be the best bet to get a visitor in the right natural mindset to enjoy the scenery of the Transalpina.